 The Australian and New Zealand Standard Research Classification is a set of three data collections:204 Type of Activity (ToA); Fields of Research (FoR), and Socio-Economic Objectives (SEO).
-The purpose is to collect data on research and development activities, including investment, in Australia and enable the comparison of that data between Australia and New Zealand and globally, through the Organisation for Economic Co-operation and Development (OECD).
+The purpose is to collect data on research and development activities, including investment, in Australia and enable the comparison of that data between Australia and New Zealand and globally, through the OECD.